dragonfly-science/seabirds.net/README.markdown

 Members of the site fall in three categories:

-* Users (no access to the admin screens, can post, comment, upload photographs, and edit their own information)
+* Users (no access to the administration screens, can post, comment, upload photographs, and edit their own information)
-* Staff (in addition, staff can accessthe admin screens, and edit the static content of the site, or alter the layout)
+* Staff (in addition, staff can access the administration screens, and edit the static content of the site, or alter the layout)
 * Superusers (People with a  technical understanding of how the site works, who can do anything they want)